sefinehtesfa34/SQL-Udacity/README.md

 WINDOW monthly_window AS
        (PARTITION BY month(order_date) ORDER BY order_date);
 *Note - This code will not run as written in the Workspaces

+Instructor Notes

+Let’s look at this again.
+We have broken down the syntax to explain LAG and LEAD functions separately.

+### LAG function
+Purpose

+It returns the value from a previous row to the current row in the table.

+Step 1:

+Let’s first look at the inner query and see what this creates.

+SELECT     account_id, SUM(standard_qty) AS standard_sum
+FROM       orders
+GROUP BY   1
+What you see after running this SQL code:

+The query sums the standard_qty amounts for each account_id to give the standard paper each account has purchased overall time.
+E.g., account_id 2951 has purchased 8181 units of standard paper.
+Notice that the results are not ordered by account_id or standard_qty.

+Step 2:

+We start building the outer query, and name the inner query as sub.

+SELECT account_id, standard_sum
+FROM   (
+        SELECT   account_id, SUM(standard_qty) AS standard_sum
+        FROM     orders
+        GROUP BY 1
+       ) sub
+This still returns the same table you see above, which is also shown below.

+Step 3 (Part A):
+We add the Window Function OVER (ORDER BY standard_sum) in the outer query that will create a result set in ascending order based on the standard_sum column.

+SELECT account_id,
+       standard_sum,
+       LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag FROM   (
+        SELECT   account_id, SUM(standard_qty) AS standard_sum
+        FROM     orders
+        GROUP BY 1
+       ) sub
+This ordered column will set us up for the other part of the Window Function (see below).

+Step 3 (Part B):

+The LAG function creates a new column called lag as part of the outer query: LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag.
+This new column named lag uses the values from the ordered standard_sum (Part A within Step 3).

+SELECT account_id,
+       standard_sum,
+       LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag FROM   (
+        SELECT   account_id,
+                 SUM(standard_qty) AS standard_sum
+        FROM     orders
+        GROUP BY 1
+       ) sub
+Each row’s value in lag is pulled from the previous row.
+E.g., for account_id 1901, the value in lag will come from the previous row.
+However, since there is no previous row to pull from, the value in lag for account_id 1901 will be NULL.
+For account_id 3371, the value in lag will be pulled from the previous row (i.e., account_id 1901), which will be 0.
+This goes on for each row in the table.

+What you see after running this SQL code:

+Step 4:
+To compare the values between the rows, we need to use both columns (standard_sum and lag).
+We add a new column named lag_difference, which subtracts the lag value from the value in standard_sum for each row in the table: standard_sum - LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag_difference

+SELECT account_id,
+       standard_sum,
+       LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag, standard_sum - LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag_difference
+FROM (
+       SELECT account_id,
+       SUM(standard_qty) AS standard_sum
+       FROM orders
+       GROUP BY 1
+      ) sub
+Each value in lag_difference is comparing the row values between the 2 columns (standard_sum and lag).
+E.g., since the value for lag in the case of account_id 1901 is NULL, the value in lag_difference for account_id 1901 will be NULL.
+However, for account_id 3371, the value in lag_difference will compare the value 79 (standard_sum for account_id 3371) with 0 (lag for account_id 3371) resulting in 79.
+This goes on for each row in the table.

+What you see after running this SQL code:

+Code from the Video

+Query1

+SELECT account_id,
+       standard_sum,
+       LAG(standard_sum) OVER(ORDER BY standard_sum) AS lag,
+       LEAD(standard_sum) OVER (ORDER BY standard_sum) AS lead FROM (
+       SELECT account_id,
+              SUM(standard_qty) AS standard_sum
+       FROM orders
+       GROUP BY 1
+) sub
+Query2

+SELECT account_id,
+       standard_sum,
+       LAG(standard_sum) OVER(ORDER BY standard_sum) AS lag,
+       LEAD(standard_sum) OVER (ORDER BY standard_sum) AS lead, standard_sum - LAG(standard_sum) OVER (ORDER BY standard_sum) AS lag_difference,
+       LEAD(standard_sum) OVER (ORDER BY standard_sum) - standard_sum AS lead_difference
+FROM (
+       SELECT account_id,
+              SUM(standard_qty) AS standard_sum
+       FROM orders
+       GROUP BY 1
+) sub